MuhammadRaheelNaseem/Learn-DataScience/Pandas/Readme.md

 **2. Core Concepts**
    - **Series and DataFrame:** Pandas introduces two special data types - Series and DataFrame.
    - **Series:** Imagine this as a single column in a spreadsheet.
 It holds a sequence of data.
    - **DataFrame:** Picture this as an entire spreadsheet.
-It's made up of multiple columns (Series) and is perfect for structured data.
+It comprises multiple columns (Series) and is perfect for structured data.

 **3. DataFrame in Detail**
    - A DataFrame is like an Excel sheet storing data.